 The dreaded C word… cancer.
-Many of us know someone touched by cancer or perhaps you’ve received a diagnosis yourself.
+Many of us know someone touched by cancer or perhaps you’ve received a diagnosis yourself for sarcoma or any other cancer.
 My own daughter did when she was just 3 years old.
 Did you know that regular exercise can have a significant and positive effect on the prevention and control of cancer?

 Regular physical activity has been linked to a lower risk of 13 different types of cancer.
 Reductions in colon, breast, and endometrial cancers have all been documented, with the greatest risk reduction being for esophageal, liver, and kidney cancers, as well as myeloid leukemia.

 Part of the impact of exercise is that approximately half a million cancer cases a year are attributed directly to obesity.
 With regular exercise helping to promote a healthy weight, no wonder it’s so effective at helping to prevent those diagnoses.

 Exercise in all forms can help and it doesn’t have to be intense for you to receive the benefits, contact a professional In home personal training, to get a Regular, steady exercise that fits you so you can have huge benefits!
 Although, high-intensity interval training, or HIIT, appears to lower the amount of estrogen produced in fat cells, so is specifically useful for reducing the risk of estrogen-sensitive cancers.

 It seems that the earlier you start exercising, the more lifelong benefits you receive.
 Studies show that those who engage in regular exercise early in life are 16% less likely to develop breast cancer as an adult than non-exercisers, and that rate goes up to 20% when regular exercise is continued into adulthood.